 An Introductory Module is a great way to engage students, even if the course meets in person.
 Being enrolled in a course is much like riding on a tour bus in which the instructor is acting as the driver.
 You know what’s coming around every curve on the journey.
 Just as traveling without guidance would produce anxiety, our students become frustrated when they navigate courses with poor signposts.
 Be a good tour guide.

-Consider including a community building activity in your introductory module.
+In addition, you might consider including a community building activity in your introductory module.
 Having students post a short introduction starts to build connectedness and a sense of belonging, which promotes student success.
 It will also ensure they know how to access Blackboard from the beginning of the course.

 You can post content from storage spaces (like MU OneDrive or Google Drive) to Blackboard without downloading content to your local computer or mobile device.
 This allows you to work entirely in the cloud.